adrelanos/aeternity-wiki/How-predictive-markets-can-help-solve-social-and-environmental-problems?.md

-# Social startup to be launched with Aeternity : Shelpin
+# Social startup to be launched on Aeternity : Shelpin

 Brands will donate % percentages of their clients buyings, to the social project they want...